-Ms. Hull recently finished testimony in the defense of an audit partner whose team audited a hedge fund feeder to Bernard L Madoff Investment Securities (“BLMIS”).
+Ms. Hull testified in the defense of an audit partner whose team audited a hedge fund feeder to Bernard L Madoff Investment Securities (BLMIS).
 Her scope of testimony included assessment of “red flags” that allegedly should have signaled to the audit partner that he should have performed additional audit procedures, including seeking a service organization control report relating to BLMIS.
-Her analysis included review of audit programs, work papers and conclusions in the context of BLMIS’ alleged investment strategy and available information.
+Her analysis included review of audit programs, work papers, and conclusions in the context of BLMIS’ alleged investment strategy and available information.

 Prior to working for ACSG, Ms. Hull spent four years working for Arthur Andersen LLP in Minneapolis and in the Cayman Islands.
-She assisted with audits required by the SEC or financial institutions for clients in various industries.
-Her audit clients included a Minneapolis HMO as well as Cayman domiciled captive insurance companies, banks, hedge funds, and trusts.
+She assisted with audits required by regulators or financial institutions for clients in various industries.
+Her audit clients included a Minneapolis HMO as well as Cayman-domiciled captive insurance companies, banks, hedge funds, and trusts.
 Her financial investigative assignments included matters involving alleged money laundering and other fraudulent activities.

 Ms. Hull earned the Certified Public Accountant designation from the Minnesota Board of Accountancy.